authelia/authelia/docs/getting-started.md

 crash or an hardware issue.
 Moreover, users will be logged out every time Authelia restarts.

-### Why aren't all those steps automated?

-We would really be more than happy to review any contribution with an Ansible playbook, a Chef cookbook or whatever else to automate the process.

 ## Development workflow

-**Authelia** and its development workflow can be tested in a matter of seconds with Docker and docker-compose on Linux.
+**Authelia** and its development workflow can be tested with Docker and docker-compose on Linux.

 In order to deploy the current version of Authelia locally, run the following command and follow the instructions of bootstrap.sh: